tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_pnp_calibrator.md

 ![tag_based_pnp_calibrator](../images/tag_based_pnp_calibrator/visualization3.jpg)

-The output in the console should be as follows:
+The output in the console should be as follows (variations in the numerical results may occur due to the nature of ROS):

 ```text
 [tag_based_pnp_calibrator_node]:  Initial reprojection error=15.41